-This finger injury makes you unable to extend or straighten the end joint of a finger without assistance.
-It can happen from sports and other daily activities and causes pain and tenderness to the area.
-The severity of the injury can vary from a stretching of the tendon to the tendon coming unattached from the bone.
+If you have a Mallet finger then you will be unable to straighten the end joint of your finger without assistance.
+It is caused by being struck on the end of the finger by a ball or opponent.
+The severity of the injury varies from stretching of the tendon to the tendon coming detached from the bone.

 Symptoms of mallet finger

 - Symptoms of a mallet finger include pain at the end of the finger.

 - You will have particular tenderness when touching the back of your finger.